Skip to content

 passed bool

-True when all steps passed.
+True when all steps were skipped.

 duration_ms int